UlrichIvan/auth_app_with_outlook/readMe.md

-# Authentication with google API using Oauth2
+# Authentication with outlook API

 # Requirements